 “He was pulling at my turban strongly.
 It half moved and I grabbed it.
-Before he could do anything else I shouted at him and he ran,” Singh was quoted as saying by The Independent.
+Before he could do anything else I shouted at him and he ran,” he was quoted as saying by The Independent.

 “He was a white man, but he didn’t sound English.
 He said something like ‘Muslim go back’,” he added.

-Dhesi, who was to host Singh, expressed “disgust” at the incident and sought action against the culprit.
+Labour MP Dhesi, who was to host Singh, expressed “disgust” at the incident and sought action against the culprit.